reid47/babel-plugin-react-component-metadata/README.md

 // expose prop-types info
 var metadataHelper = ...

+/**
+ * A component that renders an HTML heading
+ */
 class Heading extends React.Component {
   static propTypes = {
+    // The text that will be rendered
+    // in the heading
     text: PropTypes.string.isRequired
   };